 "They put up resistance during the arrest.
 One of the officers fired warning shots and, in his words, one of the migrants was wounded by a ricochet and later died," Kostov said.

 Authorities have opened an investigation into the incident, according to Kostov.
 He did not confirm earlier reports that some of the people in the group had been armed.

 Bulgarian Prime Minister Boyko Borisov left an EU summit on refugees in Brussels and returned home after hearing of the incident.

-EU Council President Donald Tusk said early Friday that Borisov informed him of his decision to return to Bulgaria, immediately before the EU members announced anew deal on refugees
+EU Council President Donald Tusk said early Friday that Borisov informed him of his decision to return to Bulgaria, immediately before the EU members announced a new deal on refugees with Turkey.

 "For me it is the next argument of how important our discussion was tonight.
 Protection of our external borders is the main priority," Tusk said.
 "Mr. Borisov is absolutely aware that we are ready to help."